DoubleCouponDay/Chunkus/README.md

     xmake

-Xmake will build a 2 executables, and a static library.
+Xmake will build 2 executables, and a static library.
-They can most likely be found in xmake's default build folder
+They can most likely be found in xmake's default debug build folder
 - Xmake's default build folder on Windows: `Vectorizer/build/x64/windows/debug/`
 - Xmake's default build folder on Linux: `Vectorizer/build/x86_64/linux/debug/`